Skip to Content

 Wyoming Weatherization Assistance Program (WAP)

-Wyoming WAP helps reduce energy costs for low-income households by increasing the energy efficiency of their homes, while ensuring their health and safety.
-Through weatherization services, these households may save 10% — 35% annually on home heating bills.
+Wyoming Weatherization Assistance Program (WAP) helps reduce energy costs for low-income households by increasing the energy efficiency of their homes, while improving home safety.

 Wyoming Unemployment Insurance